timker/docs/wiki/Add-ServiceStack-Reference.md

 ### Excluding Types from Add ServiceStack Reference

-To remove a type from the metadata and code generation you can annotate Request DTO's with `[Exclude(Feature.Metadata)]`, e.g:
+To remove a type from the metadata and code generation you can annotate Request DTOs with `[Exclude(Feature.Metadata)]`, e.g:

 ```csharp
 [Exclude(Feature.Metadata)]